-The Young Carers Service sits within the wider Carers Support Project that focuses on adult carers and are increasingly working together to support carers of all ages.
+The Young Carers Service sits within the wider Carers Support Project that focuses on adult carers and they are increasingly working together to support carers of all ages.

-The Young Carers Service works to the five key aims of the Strategy:
+The Young Carers Service works to the five key aims of the Cwm Taf Carers Strategy:

-- Identifying Carers of all ages and recognising their contributions. - Providing up to date, relevant timely information, advice & assistance to Carers of all ages. - Providing support, services & training to meet the needs of carers of all ages. - Giving Carers of all ages a voice, with more choice and control over their lives. - Working together to make the most of our resources for the benefit of Cares of all ages.
+- Identifying Carers of all ages and recognising their contributions. - Providing up to date, relevant timely information, advice & assistance to Carers of all ages. - Providing support, services & training to meet the needs of carers of all ages. - Giving Carers of all ages a voice, with more choice and control over their lives.

+Working together to make the most of our resources for the benefit of Cares of all ages.

-The Young Carers Service sits within the Local Authority's responsibilities under the Social Service and Wellbeing Act Wales (2014) and this has seen practice develop within the service with new systems being embedded over 2015-16.
+The role of the Young Carers Service sits within the Local Authority's Responsibilities under the Social Service and Wellbeing Act Wales (2014).

-5. CURRENT POSITION
+5. CURRENT SITUATION